The worker Canada erased

 It wasn’t a crusade, just a simple request: that someone, somewhere, recognize the obvious, that a grievance left unanswered is not a “decided” grievance.

-But on December 11, 2008, the Court issued its ruling (2008 FCA 415).
-Judges Pierre Blais, Marc Nadon, and J.D.
-Denis Pelletier fully upheld the Board’s decision, finding it “reasonable in the circumstances.”
-According to them, “no rule of natural justice had been breached.”
+But on December 11, 2008, the Federal Court of Appeal issued its ruling (2008 FCA 415).
+It fully upheld the Board’s decision, declaring its actions “reasonable in the circumstances” and finding that “no rule of natural justice had been breached”.

 The Final Hope: The Supreme Court of Canada